 I'm pretty sure he used to belong to one of those Bikie gangs, the criminal ones.
 I hear they run a lot of the drugs and prostitution around here, perhaps through the whole country.
 He doesn't have a bike any more, but I'm pretty sure that's where he comes from.

 He doesn't ever talk about it, and I have very personal reasons for avoiding the issue, so I don't ask.
 But you get a feeling about these things, and I'm sure I'm right.
 He looks the part, though, a big, barrel-chested bloke with long hair and a big beard.
-But he doesn't act it: never seen him drink, or smoke, or swear.
+But he doesn't act it: never seen him drink, or even swear.
 Not much of a Bikie now.

 I fish my way slowly up the river, dropping the fly into likely spots as I go, catching three more small trout in the next hour.
 Some days are like that, the small fish throwing themselves onto the line, not giving the bigger trout a chance to get at it.